katyamust/spark-in-production/README.md

 ### Run the streaming job

 Once the generator has started, switch to [streaming_job.py](./src/python/src/streamin_job.py) to start the streaming process locally.
 You can either start it through the local debugging session or the interactive environment by executing in-code cells individually.
 Check the [README](./src/python/src/README.md) for more information on dev experience.

+### Unit tests

+To run python unit tests, go to the [python src](./src/python/srs/) and execute `pytest tests`.
+The tests themself utilize the DevContainer to access the running Spark engine during the execution and manage to keep performance through the extensive use of fixtures.
+Check the corresponding [README](./src/python/src/tests/README.md) for more details.